I can’t believe it. It’s really over.

 Marriage separation is your golden opportunity to not only save your marriage but make it better than it ever was.

 He or she is tired of the bickering, the tension, the lack of communication, and the fact that you never do anything fun together anymore.

-Even worse, he or she are may already be in love with someone else, and left you to be with him/her.
+Even worse, he or she may already be in love with someone else and has left you to be with her.